Red Light Therapy on Groin Treatment - Advantages, Uses, and Safety Advice

 Red light therapy is usually a pain-free and side-effect-free treatment as it doesn't involve acutely painful, sharp needles or harmful chemicals that can cause abnormal reactions.
 It might improve the health of your groin area without causing injury.
 However, it's best to use this treatment carefully because subject abuse can lead to slight pain.

-To avoid complications, red light therapy should be applied 3–5 times a week, with 10–20 minutes of sessions.
+To avoid complications, red light therapy should be applied 3–5 times a week, with 10–20 minute sessions.
 Do not apply it for an extended period or daily, as your body needs time to react appropriately.
 Applying it for an extended period will cause skin irritation.

 Keep the device away from your body so it won't cause overheating or redness of your skin.
 Also, never look directly at the light, even when you are using it to treat your groin, since it may damage your eyes.

 Don't apply red light therapy to an open wound or cut except at the advice of your doctor, especially over sensitive areas like the groin.
-Most importantly, continue to use a good red light therapy unit.
+Most importantly, continue to use one of the best red light therapy devices.
 Cheap or inferior units may be of little to no value and, in the worst case, could cause more damage than good.
 Some don't even emit the correct therapeutic wavelengths for healing.

 Who Should Avoid Red Light Therapy on the Groin?